 Beacon is a medium-sized city located in the state of New York.
-With a population of 14,347 people and five constituent neighborhoods, Beacon is the 122nd largest community in New York.
-Beacon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 14,523 people and five constituent neighborhoods, Beacon is the 122nd largest community in New York.
+Beacon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Beacon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Beacon is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Beacon who work in office and administrative support (14.77%), management occupations (10.35%), and sales jobs (8.07%).
+Unlike some cities, Beacon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Beacon are a mix of both white- and blue-collar jobs.
+Overall, Beacon is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Beacon who work in office and administrative support (14.69%), management occupations (11.29%), and sales jobs (7.21%).

 Of important note, Beacon is also a city of artists.
 Beacon has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Beacon’s character.

-The per capita income in Beacon in 2010 was $31,615, which is upper middle income relative to New York and the nation.
-This equates to an annual income of $126,460 for a family of four.
+The per capita income in Beacon in 2010 was $34,955, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $139,820 for a family of four.
 However, Beacon contains both very wealthy and poor people as well.

 The most common language spoken in Beacon is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Chinese.